b-rbmp/NexxGate/cloud-server/backend/README.md

 + [Live Demo](#demo)

 ## About <a name = "about"></a>
 Backend implementation of NexxGate, implemented in Python using FastAPI.
+The Database is implemented using PostgreSQL

 Running the server on Ubuntu:
 ```bash